rtullydo/rtullydo.github.io/20_curriculum.md

 - Take as much linear algebra as possibe

-	- Horn and Garcia's _A Second Course in Linear ALgebra_
+	- Horn and Garcia's _A Second Course in Linear Algebra_

 	- Sergei Treil's [Linear Algebra Done Wrong][2]